nilemssn/website/CONTRIBUTING.md

 <!--

-Mention the tech stack of the project first.
+Mention the tech stack of the project first (including Netlify).

-Then mention what you need to know and assumptions
+Then mention what you need to know and assumptions made in this document.

  TODO: Basic HTML, CSS, JS, Terminal